nautobot/nautobot-app-golden-config/docs/user/app_feature_compliance.md

 ![Configuration Rule Edit](../images/ss_compliance-rule.png)

-The platform must refer to a platform with a valid slug supported by the configuration compliance engine.
+The platform must refer to a platform with a valid network_driver supported by the configuration compliance engine.
 While there is no enforcement of this data from a database perspective, the job will never run successfully, rendering the additional configuration ineffective.

 The Feature is a unique identifier, that should prefer shorter names, as this effects the width of the compliance overview and thus it's readability as a